St. Boniface Cathedral: History

 On December 14, 1860, a fire destroyed "Provencher’s cathedral".
 In 1862, Bishop Taché went to Quebec to raise funds to rebuild the cathedral in stone.
 This second cathedral was somewhat smaller; the bell tower was completed eight years later.

 Between 1888 and 1906, the number of Catholics in St. Boniface had increased from 2,154 to 4,615, almost all of them of French heritage.
 By 1900, St. Boniface was the fifth-largest city in the West and needed a larger cathedral.
 Local contractors Senecal and Smith were engaged to build a new cathedral to plans by Montreal architect Jean-Omer Marchand.
 On August 15, 1906, Monsignor Louis-Philippe Adélard Langevin dedicated the cathedral, which became one of the most imposing churches in Western Canada.

 In 1972, a cathedral was built incorporating the back wall of the 1906 cathedral.

-On July 22, 1968, the 1906 cathedral was damaged by a fire which destroyed many of the structure's features and contents including the rose window, vestments, 1860 bells, and parish records.
+On Monday, July 22, 1968, the 1906 cathedral was damaged by a fire which destroyed many of the structure's features and contents including the rose window, vestments, 1860 bells, and parish records.
 Only the façade, sacristy, and the walls of the old church remained.
 In 1972, a new, smaller cathedral, designed by Étienne Gaboury and Denis Lussier, was built behind the 1906 façade.

 The Institute for stained glass in Canada has documented the stained glass at St. Boniface Cathedral.

 Cathedral cemetery

-The remains of Chief One Arrow, who died in the 1880s, were interred at the cemetery from his death until August 2007, when his body was exhumed and sent to One Arrow First Nation in Saskatchewan.
+The remains of Chief One Arrow (c.
+1815 - 1886), who died on April 25, 1886, were interred at the cemetery from his death until August 2007, when his body was exhumed and sent to One Arrow First Nation in Saskatchewan.

 Headstone for Louis Riel at the cathedral's cemetery.

 Other notable people buried in the cathedral cemetery include: